django-cms/django-cms/docs/how_to/11-apphooks.rst

 - change the slug of a page containing an apphook
 - change the slug of a page with a descendant with an apphook

-The CMS the server will reload its URL caches.
+The CMS server will reload its URL caches.
 It does this by listening for the signal ``cms.signals.urls_need_reloading``.

 .. warning::